bazelbuild/rules_python/CONTRIBUTING.md

 ### Running buildifer manually

 You can also run buildifier manually.
-To do this [install buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md), and run the following command:
+To do this, [install buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md), and run the following command: